andreathniah/bucketoftears/docs/201910_sector/README.md

 The hurrier I go,
 the behinder I get.
 ```
 *Anddddd...* I officially gave up here.
-Let's hope someone wrote a writeup about this challenge!
+Let's hope someone wrote a writeup about this challenge so I can figure out what I missed!